SoftechureGit/SitsInstaFeed/README.md

 ## Usage

 1. **Import the Service Provider**
-   In your controller or wherever you want to use the package, import the SitsInstaFeedServiceProvider:
+   In your controller or wherever you want to use the package, import the `SitsInstaFeedServiceProvider`:

    ```bash
    use Sits\SitsInstaFeed\SitsInstaFeedServiceProvider;